andyrepton/managed-openshift-demos/README.md

 > The key here is that the repository does not have a Dockerfile, nor does it need one.
 Your developers can write their code and deploy onto OpenShift quickly and easily

-## 10 Demonstrating the power of S2I to enable developers using dev spaces
+## WIP 10 Demonstrating the power of S2I to enable developers using dev spaces

 ### 10.1 Before your demo
 - Make sure you have a cluster available